juanMarinero/juanmarinero.github.io/content/en/blogs/instagram_mosaic.md

 Aspect ratio: 2.038
 ```

+Save it (just overwrite the file).
+And then run the same command: `create_ig_mosaic "$HOME/Downloads/pexels-blue-bird-7210754.jpg"`

 Next is the result, check it in my [Instagram](https://www.instagram.com/juanmarinerotarazona/):

 <!-- Read layouts/shortcodes/rawhtml.html to insert raw HTML -->